Palmgrenoskari/machineLearning/README.md

-# Repository for all things ML, might rename at some point.
+# Repository for all things ML, currently very inactive...

 ## BSc
 * The codes that I used in my BSc (3 different CNNs - fruit recognition)